Questions regarding insect identification, pest issues/help, etc that are not related to the EIS Graduate program,

-Located in the heart of the American Southwest, the University of Arizona's Insect Collection (UAIC) contains approximately 1.5 million terrestrial arthropod specimens representing 24,000 species mostly from the Sonoran Desert Region and the Madrean Sky Islands, one of the most biodiverse regions of North America.
+Located in the heart of the American Southwest, the University of Arizona's Insect Collection (UAIC) contains approximately 2 million terrestrial arthropod specimens representing 24,000 species mostly from the Sonoran Desert Region and the Madrean Sky Islands, one of the most biodiverse regions of North America.
 The collection is located in the Forbes Building on the UA campus and is open to the public Monday - Friday from 8 am to 4 pm.
-For more information, visit the UAIC website. http://ag.arizona.edu/ento/UAIC/
+For more information, visit the UAIC website. http://www.uainsectcollection.com

 UAIC Visiting Arthropod Systematist

-The UAIC is pleased to announce the first annual competition for a Visiting Arthropod Systematist Award up to $25,000.
-The first Award will support a visit of between four and nine months occurring during the 2013-14 academic year (August 2013 to July 2014).
+The UAIC is pleased to announce an annual competition for a Visiting Arthropod Systematist Award up to $25,000.
+For details, full application instructions, and requirements please visit: http://www.uainsectcollection.com/visiting-systematist-program.html.